Ryder v. United States

 Ryder v.
 United States, 515 U.S. 177 (1995), was a decision of the United States Supreme Court in which the court held that a petitioner who makes a timely challenge to the constitutionality of the appointment of an Officer of the United States is entitled to a decision on the merits of the question under the Appointments Clause.
+Ryder decision had been used to require a total invalidation of all actions taken by an adjudicator that had been unconstitutionally appointed.